 Below find upcoming research events, as well as award opportunities and other resources that can help you make the most of the student opportunities available here at UNI.

 Each Spring, the Honor Program hosts a conference-style research day to celebrate the work of graduating honors students.
 Students present oral presentations of their honors theses for family, friends, fellow students, and professors.
-This event is open to the public and will be hosted virtually.
+This event is open to the public.
+For more, please visit https://hsp.uni.edu/.

 The Summer Undergraduate Research Program (SURP) is a competitive program of the College of Humanities, Arts and Sciences STEM departments – Biology, Chemistry & Biochemistry, Computer Science, Earth & Environmental Sciences, Technology, and Physics.
 SURP allows undergraduate students to develop their research and problem solving skills over a 10-week period.
 Each student works closely with a faculty mentor and is compensated for their research work.
 The annual SURP Symposium provides a venue for the student/faculty teams to present their projects in poster form.

 Rod Library annually awards Undergraduate Research Awards to recognize and celebrate the extraordinary research, scholarship, and creative work of UNI’s undergraduate students thanks to a generous donation by Mary Ann Bolton (Class of 1970).
 The awards are given to students who demonstrate excellence in research using library resources conducted in support of an undergraduate paper or project carried out under the guidance of a UNI Faculty member or approved mentor.